OpenDSA/OpenDSAX/Doc/source/Fullstack.rst

 	Once the file is updated, you need to restart the services to reload the settings.
 	$ sudo /edx/bin/supervisorctl restart edxapp:

 #.
 Before you clone the OpenDSAX repository you need to install sphinx in the VM.
-Refer to :ref:`Software_Prerequisites` in Devstack section for sphinx installation command.
+Refer to :ref:`toolchain` for sphinx installation command.

 #.
 Clone OpenDSAX repository (inside the Fullstack VM) ::